-An Updated List of States That Allow Concealed Guns on Campus
+An Updated List of States That Allow Campus Carry

 With things changing so quickly these days, you’d be forgiven for wondering: Which states allow concealed gun policies on college campuses?

 To make things easy for you, Campus Safety has compiled a running list of states that allow concealed handguns on campus for the public to reference.
-We’ll keep this as up to date as possible (to the best of our ability) as things change.
+We’ll keep this as up-to-date as possible (to the best of our ability) as things change.
+In fact, although West Virginia law currently allows public colleges and universities to prohibit guns on their campuses, in February, Governor Jim Justice said he plans to sign into law a concealed campus carry bill passed by the House in an 84-14 vote.
+Therefore, additional updates will likely be made in the near future.

 Unfortunately, things aren’t quite black and white, so we’re also listing states that allow colleges to make their own concealed carry policies as well as states that expressly ban concealed carry on college campuses.
 Here’s the breakdown.

 (Editor’s Note: There are many differences in each state’s law that make concealed carry policies different.
 Kansas, for instance, allows public colleges to ban guns in campus buildings if signs are posted at every entrance explicitly stating weapons are prohibited, and Wisconsin allows colleges to prohibit guns from campus buildings as well.
 Additional policies are noted alongside the applicable state.)